-Ashley Bailey Assistant Producer, Morning Edition
+Ashley Bailey Associate Producer, Morning Edition/Weekend Edition

 Ashley earned a Bachelor of Arts degree in journalism from Humboldt State University in Arcata, California.
 Her work has been featured on NPR, as well as its affiliates, KHSU and KQED.